 Things I want to add in the future

 The fun part is figuring out how you want to disperse the hardware to intrigue your child to go to the next item.
-Busy boards will typically grown with the child.
+Busy boards will typically grow with the child.
 Some items will be too tough for them to figure out when they start out.
 It will be fun to watch my little one learn and grow with the boards.

 Most of the sensory items on the board have something for the child to move or manipulate, but a few on our boards are simply there for touch.
 This adds a little higher mental process for the young child to figure out which ones are movable and which ones are not.